pwwang/argx/README.md

 ### Subcommand shortcut

-`argparse` requires to subparsers first and then add the subcommands to the subparsers.
+`argparse` requires to create subparsers first and then add the subcommands to the subparsers.
 `argparse-charged` allows to add subcommands directly to the main parser.

 ```python